Harris Health System Clinical Pastoral Residents

 About: A Venezuelan American Church of Christ female minister with wide ministerial experience of the local congregational care ministry.
 Was born and raised in the country of Venezuela and migrated with her family the USA in the early 2000.
 Prior to migrating to the USA she was lawyer in Venezuela.
 She was accepted into the chaplain residency class of 2022-2023 having demonstrated her ability to not only provide care to patients of Hispanic cultural heritage but curious about learning to care for those from other cultural backgrounds.
 She stated that her church congregation not only endorsed her but affirmed her need to gain competency in care of persons traumatized by tragic events.

 Tamika Baker, Chaplain Resident

 About: Tamika is a faithful, spirit filled, welcoming, African American Elder in the Tenth District of the Texas Annual Conference of the African Methodist Episcopal Church.
 She was born and raised in Houston, Texas.
 Tamika is an alumnus of Sam Houston, State University, College of Biblical Studies, and Houston Graduate School of Theology, where she received a Master of Divinity degree.
-Tamika joins Harris Health System with a vast number of years of pastoral care experience, having served as a senior pastor for many years.
+Tamika joins Harris Health System with a vase number of years of pastoral care experience, having served as a senior pastor for many years.
 She is committed to following a strong social ethic and has a track record of implementing social action groups to plead the case of the poor, the marginalized, and the alien.
 Tamika desires to learn about various interdenominational levels so that she can better serve people from different faiths and various walks of life.
 She is also passionate about supporting individuals who may need spiritual care in a hospital setting.

 Nicole Amelewonou, Chaplain Resident